 One of the oldest training tools in the book is the jump rope.
 Yet, people often forget or overlook the benefits of skipping when they think about cardio workouts.
 People typically think of using treadmills, rowers and ellipticals when they have to complete their scheduled cardio.

 Thanks to YEGFitness Magazine, we’re paying homage to the jump rope and giving skipping the respect it deserves.
 We’ll list three major benefits of including skipping into your weekly cardio routine and provide you with two workouts: a beginner and an advanced workout.
+A jump rope is one of the most used pieces of equipment for combat sports because of its cardio benefits.
 Let’s jump right into it!

 1) Accessible and Affordable